GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/gcp-scheduler-pubsub-cf-gce/README.md

       ```
 3. Check that the two jobs above have been created `gcloud beta scheduler jobs list`.

 **Note**: the `schedule` is specified in [unix-cron format](https://cloud.google.com/scheduler/docs/configuring/cron-job-schedules).
-Moreover, you can choose another time zone by making use of the attribbute `time-zone`, see [here](https://cloud.google.com/sdk/gcloud/reference/alpha/scheduler/jobs/create/pubsub) for more information.
+Moreover, you can choose another time zone by making use of the attribute `time-zone`, see [here](https://cloud.google.com/sdk/gcloud/reference/alpha/scheduler/jobs/create/pubsub) for more information.

 - Create two cloud functions:
   - `Name= startInstances`, `Trigger = Pub/Sub` and `Topic=start_dev_vms`.